-The Manchester Mile is a 1 mile race on the athletics track at Sportcity with electronic timing and photo-finish.
-It is open to all abilities as each heat is seeded, and everyone who takes part receives a Commemorative training t-shirt.
+The Manchester Mile is a rare race over the iconic one mile distance.
+It takes place on the athletics track at Sportcity with electronic timing to 100th of a second and a photo-finish.
+It is open to all abilities – each heat is seeded – and everyone who takes part receives a commemorative training t-shirt.

 The next Manchester Mile will take place 29th June 2022.
 Last entries 24th.